 We create a four course dinner that changes nightly, based around the best ingredients that the island has to offer at any given time.
 The restaurant is open from 7.30pm and dinner is served at 8pm to a maximum of 16 guests.
 The space offers a taste-the-view dining experience with a sweeping expanse of glass revealing the surrounding island and ocean.

 These elements of environment, food, space and service have been carefully married to provide a convivial atmosphere and a unique dining experience.

-The restaurant is open from April to the end of September and reservations are available to suite guests from Monday through to Saturday nights inclusive, and for non-suite guests from Wednesday through to Saturday nights inclusive.
+The restaurant is open from April to the end of September and reservations are available to suite guests from Monday through to Saturday nights inclusive, and for non-suite guests on Wednesday, Friday and Saturday nights.

 “What is the best meal you ever had?
 A feast of fresh sea urchins at Inis Meáin Restaurant & Suites in the Aran Islands.”

 We grow our own vegetables, salads, herbs and fruit in our greenhouse and gardens outside the restaurant which guests are welcome to explore.
 Our shellfish is caught around the coast of the island.
 We only serve wild Atlantic fish and homestead-reared meat.
 All of the ingredients we get from the island are prime ingredients.
 We place equal importance on the salads grown in our greenhouse as we do the lobster landed on the island pier.

 The availability of quality produce, both wild and cultivated on the island is entirely dependent on weather, seasonality and practicality, however each year we aim to develop our knowledge and skills to cultivate, harvest and preserve more island food.